gopasspw/gopass/pkg/backend/crypto/xc/README.md

 We are no crypto experts.
 While this code uses professional implementations of well known and rather easy to use crypto primitives there is still a lot of room for making mistakes.
-This code so far has recieved no kind of security audit.
+This code so far has received no kind of security audit.
 Please don't use it for anything critical unless you have reviewed and verified it yourself and are willing to take any risk.